 What makes an effective online marketing campaign?
 In the days before regular internet use, marketers would use traditional tricks for getting their message across; a TV commercial with a catchy jingle, a concise newspaper ad or some large-scale flyer distribution.
 Unfortunately for some, the days in which marketing could be achieved by simply following a checklist are long gone.

 These days, a successful business needs to be established online with a website, social media presence, directory listings and internet-compatible marketing techniques.
+BeastsOfPoker is a good example of this!
 Old-fashioned ‘outbound marketing’ (i.e. the bombardment of ads to as many people as possible) doesn’t work on the internet.
 People find these ads intrusive and uninteresting.
 In the age of ‘inbound marketing’, internet users have become accustomed to being exposed only to entertaining, interactive and unique advertisement relevant to their interests.

 The effect that the internet has had on globalizing businesses puts further pressure on marketers, as they are no longer competing only with local rivals.
 Creating a brilliant and engaging marketing campaign is seen as the key to success and, although a big budget helps, more important is creativity.
 Here are a few brands which went viral with their unique idea of how to attract views and shares whilst promoting their product in a clear and positive way.